Remarkable chassis and steering, engine response, traction and precision, all round usability, 4WD option

 Underneath the body has been comprehensively strengthened over the standard 3 Series with extra bracing and new shear panels to help transmit loads.
 The engine sits noticeably further back in the chassis, although the F80's attractive carbon brace has been replaced with some cheap looking steel components.

-Not great when you consider the £74,755 BMW is now charging for the M3 (the M4 is £1,300 more expensive).
-For that you get more metal – it’s 120mm longer and 20mm wider than before with a lot more choice of colour and trim.
+Not great when you consider the £81,195 BMW is now charging for the M3 (the M4 is £1,300 more expensive).
+For that you get more metal: it’s 120mm longer and 20mm wider than before with a lot more choice of colour and trim.
 None of which completely hides the grille.
 Which, if we’re being honest, is less of an issue in real life.
 Especially when you don’t have to look at it.
 But nor are we convinced the new car has the same stance and attitude as its predecessor.
-Let’s hope it makes up for that by being dazzling to drive.
+The Touring does a good job of balancing out the visuals.
+Or you embrace the aggression with the CS.
+That, with exposed carbon and extra stripes, makes a strong statement.

 What's the verdict?